Who Gets In

-In 1930, a young Jewish man, Yehuda Yoseph Eisenstein, arrived in Canada from Poland to escape persecution and in the hopes of starting a new life for himself and his young family.
-Like countless other young European men who came to Canada from “non-preferred” countries, Yehuda Yosef was only granted entry because he claimed to be single, starting his Canadian life with a lie.
+In 1930, a young Jewish man, Yehuda Yosef Eisenstein, arrived in Canada from Poland to escape persecution and the rise of Nazism in the hopes of starting a new life for himself and his family.
+Like countless others who made this journey from “non-preferred” countries, Eisenstein was only granted entry because he claimed to be single, starting his new life with a lie.
 He trusted that his wife and children would be able to follow after he had gained legal entry and found work.
-For years, Yehuda Yosef was given two choices: remain in Canada alone, or return home to Poland to be with his family.
+For years, he was given two choices: remain in North America alone, or return home to Poland to be with his family.

 Praise for Norman Ravvin:

 “A writer of tremendous reach.” —Canadian Literature Quarterly